 6. The book we use is Living Religions by Mary Pat Fisher (8th Edition).
 You are welcome to order this early from a vendor of your choice; it will also be available in the CCSF bookstore.
 ISBN-13: 978-0205835850.
 There is now a 9th Edition which the school bookstore will carry, so if you want to save money and get the 8th Edition, order it well before the semester begins.

-My office hours during the summer will be W 11-12 and R 1-2 in Arts 213 at the Ocean Campus.
+My office hours during the fall will be MWF 10-11 and TR 12-12:30 in Arts 213 at the Ocean Campus.
 You can always e-mail me at email@example.com.

 IF INSTRUCTOR IS UNAVAILABLE OR INSIGHT IS DOWNIf for some reason I am unable to access our class due to a personal emergency, I will contact the Chair of the Educational Technology Department.
 You will receive a message from the Chair via Walled Garden Email/iMail letting you know that I am absent and providing you with details about the class in my absence.

 you are not able to access the class via Insight due to a technical

 difficulty, I will post a message on this website.
 You can find a link to this website in the online schedule